gochuicod/gochuicod.github.io/my_site/README.md

+#### April 18, 2022
+## DG Patch 2.15
+- Added three days weather forecast in weather pod, works with any city!
+- Hid scrollbars on specific pods to maintain aesthetic

 #### April 17, 2022
 ## DG Patch 2.14
 - Updated and packed initial version of weather pod with more information!